How OrangeStreams almost died (or at least got rescheduled)

 - Music: foobar2000 is not on Linux.
 I'm sure it wouldn't be too much of a hassle to find a program that plays MP3s and FLAC files.
 One big problem might be VGM files, but there are plenty of options there even if they're not in the same player.

 - Image Editing: Paint Dot Net is so good, and there are no other image editing programs that are as lightweight or as flexible as it.
 I dread the idea of learning to use the GIMP.
 I remember looking up how to put a border around text, something I can do with one mouse click in PDN, and...yeah, it's no PDN.
+(EDIT 11/21/2025: Turns out, GIMP 3 actually added that feature earlier this year; shows how much I didn't want to go back to GIMP!)

 - Video Production: Vegas, the program I used to make my intro that I use for my Twitch streams, is Windows only.
 Shotcut, DaVinci Resolve, and HandBrake can run on Linux.